 We all feel how the post-war order is coming to an end – think fiat currencies, the Washington Consensus, etc. We can safely say the world will be very different in 2030 from what we know today, and this may influence the project management industry, too.
 We’ve seen the agile revolution, but can you tell what’s going to be hot in 2030?
 Wouldn’t it be safer to choose a ‘democratic’ project management software, one that allows third parties to supply missing components?
 And yes, you can drop a miserable plugin after a year or two, keeping your Jira database untouched.

 Currently, there are four to eight, depending on how you count, ‘blue chips’ that strive to convert Jira into a visual, high-medium-low-level project management software:

 BigPicture – probably the most universal and cost-effective project management app for Jira.
 It has both classic (Portfolio/Program manager, Gantt chart, Resources, Risks, Teams), and modern (Scope, Roadmap, Program Board, Agile Reporting) modules.
 BigPicture has an extensive administration panel, so it’s very configurable, yet it takes slightly longer to learn for an admin.

-Portfolio for Jira – primarily a roadmapping app.
+Advanced Roadmaps – primarily a roadmapping app.
 It has its famous automated scheduling and is less configurable than BigPicture.
-See BigPicture vs. Portfolio.
+See BigPicture vs. Advanced Roadmaps.